UltraEngine/Documentation/Lua/CreateInterface.md

 end
 ```

-The last example shows how to create an interactive user interface that is displayed on a 3D surface:
+This example shows how to create an interactive user interface that is displayed on a 3D surface:

 ```lua
 -- Get the displays